A note reviewing Turing's 1936: Introduction

-As well known, T\"{u}ring historical article of 1936 is the result of a special endeavor focused around the factuality of a general process for algorithmic computation.
-As resultant formal model his famous abstract computing machine, soon called T\"{u}ring machine, could be regarded to be a universal feasibility test for computing procedures.
-The article begins by accurately outlining the notion of computable number, that is a real number is computable only if there exists a T\"{u}ring machine that writes all the sequence of its decimal extension.
-The abstract machine as a universal feasibility test for computing procedures is then applied up to closely examining what are considered to be the limits of computation itself, and to defining a number which is not computable. \begin{quote} The computable numbers do not include, however, all definable numbers; and an example is given of a definable number which is not computable (230 \cite{turing36}).\end{quote} In Section 8. {\it Application of the diagonal process.}, is reached the crucial demonstration establishing some fundamental limits of computation by defining such number through a self-referring procedure.
-Present note shows how this procedure can not actually be regarded as a demonstration.
-In the following the reader is required to know T\"{u}ring article together with the original notions and symbolism therein contained \cite{turing36}.
-We recall briefly to the reader only a few of the main ones.
+As well known, Turing historical article of 1936 entitled ``On Computable Numbers, with an Application to the Entscheidungsproblem'' is the result of a special endeavor focused around the factuality of a general process for algorithmic computation.
+As resultant formal model his famous abstract computing machine, soon called Turing machine, could be regarded to be a universal feasibility test for computing procedures.
+The article begins by accurately outlining the notion of a computable number; that is, a real number is computable only if there exists a Turing machine that writes all the sequence of its decimal extension.
+The abstract machine as a universal feasibility test for computing procedures is then applied up to closely examining what are considered to be the limits of computation itself and to defining a number which is not computable. \begin{quote} The computable numbers do not include, however, all definable numbers; and an example is given of a definable number which is not computable (230 \cite{turing36}).\end{quote} In Section 8. is reached the crucial demonstration establishing some fundamental limits of computation by defining such a number through a self-referring procedure.
+The present note shows how this procedure can not actually be regarded as a demonstration.

+There is considerable literature introductory to Turing machines; see just a few \cite{cop,davis1,hermes,kleene,trak,yasuhara} and also \cite{davis2,davis3,salvador,zao}.
+In the following, the reader is required to know the Turing article together with the original notions and symbolism therein contained \cite{turing36}.
+We will briefly remind the reader of just a few of the main ones, with some examples.
+Notions not mentioned in this introduction will be dealt step by step with direct references to the pages of Turing \cite{turing36}, hereinafter referred to as T36.